buildpacks/rfcs/text/0000-oci-image-annotations.md

 # Summary
 [summary]: #summary

-The `buildpack` tool should set OCI annotations on the OCI artifacts it produces providing users of these buildpacks with a consistent, standard mechanism for gathering information about the buildpack, including how to find its documentation and what version it is.
-The annotation values can be gathered from existing data sources (such as `buildpack.toml`) therefore not requiring any additional effort on the part of users of the `buildpack` tool.
+The `pack` tool should set OCI annotations on the OCI artifacts it produces providing users of these buildpacks with a consistent, standard mechanism for gathering information about the buildpack, including how to find its documentation and what version it is.
+The annotation values can be gathered from existing data sources (such as `buildpack.toml`) therefore not requiring any additional effort on the part of users of the `pack` tool.

 # Definitions
 [definitions]: #definitions